developersrinu/DB-Assignment/README.md

-2. How could you ensure that each product in the "Product" table has a valid category assigned to it?
+<h1>2.
+How could you ensure that each product in the "Product" table has a valid category assigned to it?</h1>

 To ensure that each product in the "Product" table has a valid category assigned to it, we could implement a foreign key constraint between the "category_id" column in the "Product" table and the "id" column in the "Product_Category" table.
 This would ensure that any attempt to insert a product into the "Product" table with an invalid or non-existent "category_id" would result in an error.